Barry Horowitz: Jobber to the stars (1991–1995)

-Elevation to main roster and teaming with Hakushi (1995-1997)
+Elevation to main roster and teaming with Hakushi (1995–1997)

-Finally, on the July 9, 1995, airing of Wrestling Challenge, Horowitz received the first push of his WWF career, beginning with pinning Bodydonna Skip to gain his first win over a WWF star on television, leading to commentator Jim Ross shouting "Horowitz beat him!" into his microphone in disbelief.
+Finally, on the July 9, 1995, airing of Wrestling Challenge, Horowitz received the first push of his WWF career, beginning with pinning Bodydonna Skip in a three-quarter nelson to gain his first win over a WWF star on television, leading to commentator Jim Ross shouting "Horowitz beat him!" into his microphone in disbelief.
 Horowitz faced Skip on the August 5 episode of WWF Superstars after the Body Donna said that Horowitz could not last ten minutes in a match.
 Horowitz avoided a pinfall for the ten minutes, leading to a third televised match between them at SummerSlam 1995.
 Horowitz won this encounter, gaining his first ever pay-per-view victory.
 These wins led to Horowitz becoming a popular underdog with WWF fans.
 During this time, the WWF played up Horowitz's Jewish heritage, introducing a Star of David on his wrestling trunks and making his entrance theme an upbeat version of the Jewish folk song "Hava Nagila".
 The character was also developed with the portrayal of Horowitz as a stereotypical nerd when not wrestling, showing Horowitz with large glasses, dress shirts buttoned up all the way, and a pocket protector.
 Horowitz formed a tag team with the newly turned face Hakushi–whom he attempted to Americanize (as shown in a series of vignettes with Horowitz describing American culture and institutions to Hakushi) after beating him in another upset.
 At the 1995 Survivor Series, they teamed with Bob Holly and Marty Jannetty in a loss to Skip, Rad Radford, Tom Prichard, and The 1-2-3 Kid.
 A month later at In Your House 5 Horowitz teamed with Hakushi and The Smoking Gunns to defeat The Body Donnas, Yokozuna, and Isaac Yankem in a dark match at the pay-per-view.
 He closed out the year teaming frequently with Fatu and Hakushi and coming out victorious over Skip, Kama, and Yankem on the house show circuit.

 In early 1996, Horwitz moved on from the feud with Skip (who was put in a tag team with Zip) and appeared in the 1996 Royal Rumble match, as the 25th entrant, where he was eliminated by Owen Hart.
 However, despite his elevation in the roster, Horowitz quickly returned to a long losing streak, being defeated by Stone Cold Steve Austin, Hunter Hearst Helmsley, Duke Droese, and Savio Vega in January and February.
 He rebounded to defeat Isaac Yankem in Hartford, Connecticut on March 15, but then entered another losing streak that would not end until May 28, when he upset Owen Hart after the referee reversed the decision.
 Horowitz then went on another long streak, falling to Faarooq, Goldust, and Salvatore Sincere.
 His final televised match came on April 7, 1997, when he teamed with Freddie Joe Floyd against The Headbangers on Monday Night Raw.
 His last WWF match was in Kuwait City, Kuwait on April 12, 1997, against Floyd.